hunyadi/md2conf/README.md

 #### File-system directory hierarchy

-The title of each Markdown file (either the text of the first heading (`#`), or the title specified in front-matter) is shown next to the file name.
+The title of each Markdown file (either the text of the topmost unique heading (`#`), or the title specified in front-matter) is shown next to the file name.

 ```
 .